 High vegetable and fruit intake.
 Research has not supported a role for fruit and vegetable intake in leukemia prevention, although previous studies suggested such a link.
 The Iowa Women’s Health Study of more than 35,000 women found that the risk of leukemia was inversely associated with vegetable intake.
-In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a roughly 25% lower risk for ALL.
+In a study of 131 children with leukemia, higher maternal intake of fruits and vegetables was associated with a 25% lower risk of ALL.
 Similarly, the Northern California Leukemia Study involving 138 children found an inverse association between maternal fruit and vegetable intake and ALL.
 This study also found that regular childhood intake of oranges, orange juice, and bananas was associated with roughly a 50% reduction in leukemia risk among children 2-14 years old.
 A systematic review and meta-analysis of 18 case-control studies also found a decreased risk for ALL when consuming a Mediterranean-style dietary pattern, most notably with higher consumption of fruits, vegetables, and legumes.

+Breastfeeding.
 Meta-analyses that compared breastfed with never-breastfed children found an 11% lower risk for childhood leukemia in the former group and have estimated that 14-19% of all childhood leukemia cases may be prevented by breastfeeding for 6 months or more.
 As part of the Pregnancy and Birth to 24 Months Project, a systematic review found that infants who were breastfed for short durations or not at all had a slightly higher risk for acute childhood leukemia, compared with those who were breastfed for longer than six months.

 Tea consumption.
 Based on a meta-analysis of one cohort study and six case-control studies, individuals in the US and China who consumed the most tea had an almost 45% lower risk for leukemia when compared with those consuming the lowest amount.
 These effects stem more from green than black tea.
 Proposed mechanisms include inhibition of anti-apoptosis proteins, triggering of apoptosis through free radical production, and VEGF receptor inhibition, among others.

 What to Tell the Family